bazelbuild/BUILD_file_generator/README.md

 ### Step 1: Using LSPs to generate dependency graphs

 TODO(bazel-devel): add explanation and valid example arguments.

 ```bash
 bazel run //lang:JavaSourceFileParserCli <TODO>
 ```

-This generates a protobuff at TODO.
+This generates a protobuf at TODO.
 TODO(bazel-devel): add clear protocol for how the protos are structured.
 Useful for other developers who may want to write LSPs.

 ### Step 2: Generating BUILD files using BFG binary